RupertAvery/Dacapo-Translation-Toolkit/README.md

 * Followed by 1 byte
 * Seems to remove an actor from the stage
-* AA determines which actor slot to remove from
+* AA determines which actor slot to remove from?

 `[SHOW_ACTOR] AA BB CC DD EE FF GG HH II JJ`

 * Followed by 9 bytes
 * Seems to add an actor to the stage
-* AA determines which actor slot to add the character to
+* AA determines which actor slot to add the character to?
-* BB determines which character to load into the slot
+* BB determines which character to load into the slot?

 `[TEXT] Some Text to Display`